pkjaer/tridion-powershell-modules/README.md

 This project contains a **Windows PowerShell module** that allow you to easily interact with the **SDL Tridion** content management system and perform various administrative tasks.

-Currently supported Tridion versions: 2011 SP1, 2013 GA, and 2013 SP1.
+Currently supported Tridion versions: 2011 SP1, 2013 GA, 2013 SP1 and Web 8.

 ### Installation